 Following the publication of this report, the Minister decided to establish a Tyres Working Group consisting of industry stakeholders to assist in designing the new structures to give effect to the recommendations contained in the Report.

 In January 2015 the Minister announced his intention to introduce a full Compliance Scheme for Tyres and Waste Tyres.
-The new scheme, which will be operated by Repak ELT, will be underpinned by amended regulations with a registration and reporting role for the Producer Register Limited.
-The new structures will be funded by a visible Environmental Management Cost (vEMC) and will come into effect on 1st October 2017.
+The new scheme, which is operated by Repak ELT, is underpinned by amended regulations with a registration and reporting role for the Producer Register Limited.
+The new structures are funded by a visible Environmental Management Cost (vEMC) and came into effect on 1st October 2017.
+All tyre producers and retailers are statutorily obliged to be members of the scheme.

 These Regulations replace the Waste